buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_5_Deploy_To_Rinkeby.md

 When we use `run.js`, it's just us working locally.

 The next step is a testnet which you can think of as like a "staging" environment.
-When we deploy to a testnet we'll actually be able to to **view our NFT online** and we are a step closer to getting this to **real users.**
+When we deploy to a testnet we'll actually be able to **view our NFT online** and we are a step closer to getting this to **real users.**

 ### 🦊 Metamask